ydesta3/StalkFinance/README.md

 # StalkFinance

- **StalkFinance**: Allows uses to see real time information about stocks and crypto regarding price, charts, analysis and financial statements in a timeline like feed.
+ **StalkFinance**: Allows uses to see real time information about stocks and crypto regarding price, analysis, and financial statements in a timeline like feed.
 Contains built-in public chat-rooms feature that users can create to share financial insights or an in app link to a stock/crypto  details page to a particular chat-room thread.

 ### Stock/Crypto Feed Data
 **Yahoo Finance API**